ctdh/docs-support/src/licensing/detach-11.md

 * **DatabaseProviders** –
     * **iDB2DatabaseProvider** – the iDB2 implementation of the DatabaseAbstractionLayer used by the platform when connected to an iDB2 database.
     * **MySQLDatabaseProvider** – the MySQL implementation of the DatabaseAbstractionLayer used by the platform when connected to a MySQL database.
     * **OracleDatabaseProvider** – the Oracle implementation of the DatabaseAbstractionLayer used by the platform when connected to an Oracle database.
+NuGet Oracle.ManagedDataAccess versions correspond to db versions, if your target db is Oracle, be careful to update only to the latest version for your target db which be earlier than the latest package version available.
     * **SQLServerDatabaseProvider** – the SQLServer implementation of the DatabaseAbstractionLayer used when connected to a SQLServer database.
 * **OutSystems\.DebuggerClient** – the debbuger protocol code.
 * **OutSystems\.Logging** – the logging system code.